mono-koto/pyusd-stellar-simple-splitter/README.md

 # PYUSD Simple Splitter on Stellar

-A demonstration of PYUSD token splitting on Stellar using Soroban smart contracts.
+A demonstration of [PYUSD](https://paxos.com/pyusd/) token splitting on [Stellar](https://stellar.org) using [Soroban](https://soroban.stellar.org) smart contracts.
 This project shows how to automatically distribute PYUSD tokens among multiple recipients based on predefined share ratios.

 ## Overview

 This project includes two smart contracts:

-1. **SimpleSplitter** - Core contract that splits PYUSD tokens proportionally among recipients
+1. SimpleSplitter - Core contract that splits PYUSD tokens proportionally among recipients
-2. **SimpleSplitterFactory** - Factory contract for easily deploying new splitter instances
+2. SimpleSplitterFactory - Factory contract for deploying new splitter instances

 ### Notes

-- **Immutable Configuration**: Recipients and shares are set at initialization and cannot be changed
+- Recipients and shares are set at initialization and cannot be changed
-- **Gas-Efficient**: Uses proportional math to minimize computation costs
+- Uses proportional math to minimize computation costs
-- **Factory Pattern**: Enables easy deployment of multiple splitter instances
+- Factory pattern enables deployment of multiple splitter instances
-- **Event-Driven**: Factory emits events for off-chain tracking
+- Factory emits events for off-chain tracking

 ## Features

-- **Proportional Distribution**: Automatically split tokens based on customizable share ratios
+- Proportional distribution based on customizable share ratios
-- **Factory Pattern**: Deploy new splitters easily through the factory contract
+- Factory pattern for easy splitter deployment
-- **PYUSD Integration**: Works specifically with PYUSD on Stellar testnet and mainnet
+- Works with PYUSD on Stellar testnet and mainnet
-- **Event Emission**: Factory emits events for tracking deployed splitters
+- Event emission for tracking deployed splitters
-- **Integer Math**: Handles rounding with remainder staying in contract
+- Integer math with remainder staying in contract

 ## PYUSD on Stellar